peterSalvato/websiteRefactor/Journal/Entries/2025-04-12-savepoint-protocol.md

 status: published
 ---

-# Savepoint Protocol
+# Savepoint.Protocol

-Savepoint is a semantic journaling system for capturing thought evolution.
+Savepoint.Protocol is a semantic journaling system for capturing thought evolution.
 It functions like version control for cognition.